 SCCM Software Distribution Troubleshooting

-This article list the steps for SCCM software distribution (legacy package & program model) troubleshooting.
+Note: This article lists the steps for troubleshooting SCCM software distribution (legacy package & program model).

 Content Monitoring and Validation from Console

-The below article provide details of content monitoring and validation from console.
+The article below provides details on content monitoring and validation from the console.

 https://blogs.technet.microsoft.com/inside_osd/2011/04/06/configuration-manager-2012-content-monitoring-and-validation/